 -

-Edible Plants in the Sierra Nevada
+Edible Plants in the Sierra Nevada: A visual guide

 While backpacking, I frequently wonder if I could eat the berries I encounter.
 I know I can eat the blackberries but I’m unsure about everything…